La Pola Siero

-Pola de Siero (in Asturian and as official name La Pola Siero, and also known as La Pola colloquially) is a town in the autonomous community of Asturias on the north coast of the Kingdom of Spain.
+La Pola Siero (in Spanish Pola de Siero, and also known as La Pola colloquially) is a town in the autonomous community of Asturias on the north coast of the Kingdom of Spain.
 It is the administrative capital of the municipality (concejo) of Siero.
-Pola de Siero is located in the centre of Asturias, approximately 16 km east of the regional Capital Oviedo and 16 km south of Gijón.
+Pola de Siero is located in the centre of Asturias, approximately 16 km east of the regional capital Oviedo and 16 km south of Gijón.